JaidevSK/Sudoku-Vision/README.md

 # Sudoku-Vision

-The live application can be accessed using the link: https://sudoku-vision-app.streamlit.app/
+[//]: <> (The live application can be accessed using the link: https://sudoku-vision-app.streamlit.app/)

 ## Application User Interface